claresudbery/clare-wiki-ably/pages/organising/tools/wordpress.md

 # Changing account settings

 - There's an account settings page which isn't accessible for me via the blog dashboard
-- Instead I have to go directly to wordpress.com (NOT wordpress.org, where I seem to have an unrelated account) and log in there.
+- Instead I have to go directly to wordpress.com (NOT wordpress.org, where I also seem to have an account - see [below](#wordpressorg-vs-wordpresscom) and log in there.
     - Click on the person / profile icon, top right
     - Select Account Settings on the left
 - But there's also a Settings page on the left in the blog dashboard.
     - Log in via https://insimpleterms.blog/wp-admin (change the first part to your blog url)
     - Go to Settings on the left
     - ...or click the Profile icon, top right, and select Edit profile

+# Wordpress.org vs wordpress.com

+"Your site is not hosted on WordPress.com.
+It’s a self-hosted WordPress.org site hosted by a different hosting company.

+We do not have access to self-hosted sites, so I cannot see the setup of the backend of your account.

+To clarify:

+WordPress.com is a managed host platform that offers WordPress in a pre-customized server environment already set up for you to build your site.
+Hosting with WordPress.com is free, and the server, security, updates, and site optimization are all handled by us.
+We offer free and paid plans that provide additional features for your site based on your needs (plugins, custom themes, etc).
+You also have access to professional assistance via Happiness Engineers to address any issues you encounter.

+WordPress.org is a self-hosted platform, meaning you download the WordPress software and install it on a web server from a host of your choosing.
+You have to pay the host when you’re self-hosting, and the server, security, updates, and site optimization are all handled by you.
+This gives you more flexibility and control of your plugins, themes, and code but also more responsibility to ensure those things are operating correctly."

 # Changing email addresses